This is a wonderful school in my home state. Hope you can do it. I will introduce you. Regards, Harry S. Truman

-The Green Lecture is the most distinguished, but not the only, occasion for world leaders to speak at Westminster College.
-Former President Ronald Reagan spoke at the dedication of the "Breakthrough" sculpture outside the Churchill Memorial in November 1990.
+The Green Foundation Lecture is the most distinguished, but not the only, occasion for world leaders to speak at Westminster College.
+Former President Ronald Reagan spoke at the dedication of Edwina Sandys' Breakthrough sculpture outside the Museum in November 1990.

-The Crosby Kemper Lectureship, establish in 1979, created an alliance between the British Institute of the United States and the Winston Churchill Memorial & Library.
-The lectureship brings authorities on British history or Sir Winston Churchill to the Memorial.
+The Enid and R. Crosby Kemper Lectureship, establish in 1979, created an alliance between the British Institute of the United States and Winston Churchill Memorial & Library.
+The lectureship brings authorities on British history or Sir Winston Churchill to the Museum.
 The official biographer of Churchill, Martin Gilbert, gave the inaugural lecture in 1981.

 As centers of research and education, and as repositories for cultural heritage, museums play a vital role in our society.
 They allow us to celebrate humanity’s soaring achievements while also providing lessons on how to avoid the mistakes of our past.
 They can also amplify the voices of underrepresented groups while bringing economic uplift to communities.
 Westminster invites students to explore this world and work toward a rewarding career in the field by becoming a Museum Studies major at Westminster College.